CodeX1111/alx-system_engineering-devops/0x00-shell_basics/README.md

 This displays current directory contents in a long format This current directory contents, including hidden files (starting with .).
 Use the long format This display current directory contents
+This script that creates a directory inside another directory